raginigupta90/AI-Agent-Pipeline-Educational-Content-Generator/README.md

     "Specific feedback messages"
   ]
 }
 Refinement Logic
 If the Reviewer Agent returns fail, the Generator Agent is re-run once.

 Reviewer feedback is embedded into the second generation.

-Only one refinement pass is allowed, as per requirements.
+Only one refinement pass is allowed.

-User Interface (CLI)
+Command-Line UI

-The project includes a command-line interface that:
+The CLI:

-Triggers the agent pipeline
+Triggers the full agent pipeline

 Displays: